totally-free-checking/Claude-Tone-Evaluator/README.md

 ## Evaluation Dimensions

 The primary goal of this evaluation is to determine how closely the tone of an LLM's response matches that of Claude.
+To emulate a real-life scenario, we simulate a character chat bot for teenagers.
 Claude's responses tend to follow a similar pattern and with a certain style of writing.

-The current Evaluation prompt scores across 8 dimensions, although this can be changed by altering the Evaluation prompt.
+The evaluation scores across 8 dimensions, although this can be changed by altering the Evaluation prompt.

 - **Validates first**: Always acknowledge feelings before advice
 - **Warmth & Emotional Validation** - Empathy and emotional acknowledgment